SSIL: Self-Supervised Imitation Learning for End-to-End Driving

-There exists some difference between a steering wheel angle and a front wheel turn angle (as illustrated in Fig.~\ref{fig:steering wheel}).
-This relation, so-called steering ratio, is a unique parameter of a vehicle: \bes{ \text{steering ratio} = \frac{ y_i }{\delta_{i}}, } where $y_i$ is the steering wheel angle at the $i$th time point, and $\delta_{i}$ is given as in~Eq.~\R{sys:wheel angle}.
-Using this unique parameter of a vehicle and $\delta_{i}$ in~Eq.~\R{sys:wheel angle}, we finally obtain a pseudo steering angle $\hat{y}$ at the $i$th time point (see Fig.~\ref{fig:SSIL}) by \be{ \hat{y} = \text{steering ratio} \times \delta_{i}. }
+There exists some difference between a steering wheel angle and a front wheel turn angle.
+This relation, so-called steering ratio, is a unique parameter of a vehicle: \bes{ \text{steering ratio} = \frac{ y_i }{\delta_{i}}, } where $y_i$ is the steering wheel angle at the $i$th time point, and $\delta_{i}$ is given as in \R{sys:wheel angle}.
+Using this unique parameter of a vehicle and $\delta_{i}$ in \R{sys:wheel angle}, we finally obtain a pseudo steering angle $\hat{y}$ at the $i$th time point (see Fig.~\ref{fig:SSIL}) by \be{ \hat{y} = \text{steering ratio} \times \delta_{i}. }